Addison station (CTA Brown Line)

 Addison is an 'L' station on the CTA's Brown Line.
 It is an elevated station with two side platforms, located at 1818–20 West Addison Street in Chicago's North Center neighborhood.
 The stations that are adjacent to Addison are Irving Park, 1/2 mi to the north, and Paulina, about 3/8 mi to the southeast.

 History

 Addison Station opened in 1907 as part of the Northwestern Elevated Railroad's Ravenswood branch.

 Brown Line Capacity Expansion Project

 The Brown Line Capacity Expansion Project aims to allow eight car trains on the Brown Line by the extension of the platforms at all stations.
-At the same time all Brown Line stations are being upgraded to meet ADA requirements.
+At the same time all Brown Line stations are being upgraded to become accessible to passengers with disabilities.
 On December 2, 2006, Addison station closed for 12 months to be rebuilt as part of this project.
 The station reopened on December 3, 2007, the same day which the Irving Park station closed for renovations.